The Members of

 We have audited the accompanying financial statements of B & A PACKAGING INDIALTD ("the Company") which comprise the balance sheet as at 31st March 2022and the statement of Profit and Loss (including Other Comprehensive Income) thestatement of changes in equity and statement of cash flows for the year then ended andnotes to the financial statements including a summary of significant accounting policiesand other explanatory information (hereinafter referred to as "the financialstatements").

 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2022 the profit and total comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules made thereunder and we have fulfilled our other ethical responsibilities in accordance withthe aforesaid requirements and the Code of Ethics.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthe aforesaid requirements and the Code of Ethics.
 We believe that the audit evidence wehave obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
-Wehave determined the matters described below to be the key audit matters to be communicatedin our report.
+Wehave determined the matter described below to be the key audit matters to be communicatedin our report.

-The accuracy of recognition measurement disclosure and presentation of revenuesaccrued or deemed to have accrued during the year in accordance with the principles laiddown in Ind AS 115
+The accuracy of recognition measurement disclosure and presentation of revenuesaccrued or deemed to have accrued during the year in accordance with the principles laiddown in Ind AS 115.